 Distracted driving is automatically associated with texting-and-driving – and rightly so – but distraction can be anything that takes your eyes off the road, hands off the wheel or mind off the complex task of driving.
-It’s incredibly risky behavior, placing not only the driver in danger, but also passengers and everyone else who shares the road.
+It’s incredibly risky behavior, as our Fort Myers car accident lawyers know, placing not only the driver in danger, but also passengers and everyone else who shares the road.

 Texting especially is targeted in the bulk of anti-distracted driving campaigns for two reasons:

 - It encompasses all three kinds of distraction (visual, manual and cognitive);

 - It has become widespread (more than three-quarters of Americans have smartphones, including 92 percent of 18-to-29-year-olds – one of the most at-risk driving cohorts, according to the Pew Research Center).